-Greek Cypriot food and drink is largely identical to Greek food.
+Greek-Cypriot food and drink is largely identical to Greek food.
 However, Cypriots themselves consider their cuisine to be far superior and point out differences, both in quality and sometimes in ingredients.
 So, for example, the Cypriot koupepia (stuffed vine leaves) contain minced meat as well as rice, whereas the Greek equivalent (dolmades) don’t.
-That said, all the old Greek favourites will be found in most restaurants on the island – moussaka, souvlakia, stifado, kleftiko, sheftalia, keftedes, goubes, godopoulo and above all meze, together with dips such as tzatziki, taramasalata and hummus. if you’re after traditional Greek food, look out for the presence of a large domed oven at the back of the restaurant, and/or a charcoal grill or “souvla”.
+That said, all the old Greek favourites will be found in most restaurants on the island – moussaka, souvlakia, stifado, kléftiko, sheftalia, keftedes, goubes, godopoulo and above all mezé, together with dips such as tzatziki, taramasalata and humus.
+If you’re after traditional Greek food, look out for the presence of a large domed oven at the back of the restaurant, and/or a charcoal grill or “souvla”.
 Fish is often of good quality and freshly caught – you might well be invited into the kitchen to choose from that day’s catch.

-One of the most famous Cypriot products is halloumi, goat- or ewe’s-milk cheese soaked in brine.
+Look out for halloumi, goat- or ewe’s-milk cheese soaked in brine.
 Rubbery when raw, but lovely when fried or grilled, it has found its way into many Middle Eastern and Mediterranean dishes.
 Meat products to look out for include lountza, beautifully lean pork fillet, and loukanika, a spicy and very fatty smoked sausage; loukanika is something of an acquired taste – if you cook it in your apartment, you’ll be able to smell it for days.

-For street food, you could do worse than tiropittes (flaky pastry cheese pies) spanakopittes (similar, but with spinach), souvlakia wrapped in pitta bread, or corn on the cob.
+For street food, go for tiropittes (flaky pastry cheese pies) spanakopittes (similar, but with spinach), souvlakia wrapped in pitta bread, or corn on the cob.

 Breakfast and lunch

-In days gone by Cypriots would usually help themselves to leftovers from the previous night before setting off to work.
+In the past, for breakfast Cypriots would help themselves to leftovers from the previous night.
 Today, breakfasts differ little from those favoured by the rest of Europe.
-Most hotels will offer the ubiquitous “continental breakfast” of croissants, bread and preserves, often supplemented with eggs, cheese and cold meats.
-Most will also put on a traditional “full English”, though any similarities between Cypriot and English bacon are coincidental.
+Most hotels will offer the “continental breakfast” of croissants, bread and preserves, often supplemented with eggs, cheese and cold meats.
+Most will also put on a “full English”, though any similarities between Cypriot and English bacon are coincidental.
 Lunch is served in most restaurants between noon and 2.30pm, and can vary from a light snack to a full meal.

 Restaurants and eating out